2026 Oxford Income Letter Review (By Real Member)

 What does Chief Income Strategist Marc Lichtenfeld actually recommend?

-Chief Income Strategist Marc Lichtenfeld focuses on dividend growth stocks, REITs, bonds, and income-generating investments.
+Marc Lichtenfeld focuses on dividend growth stocks, REITs, bonds, and income-generating investments.
 His 10-11-12 system targets positions that can deliver 10%+ annual total return through yield, dividend growth, and appreciation combined.
-He’s not a penny stock picker and he’s not chasing momentum – his investment strategy is built for people who want their portfolio to pay them, not just appreciate on paper.
+He’s not a penny stock picker and he’s not chasing momentum — his strategy is built for people who want their portfolio to pay them, not just appreciate on paper.

 How does signing up for the Oxford Income Letter work?

 Pick a tier ($59 standard, $99 premium, or $129 deluxe), fill out the order form, and digital access is immediate.
 New members get all bonus reports right away.
 Print subscriptions and the free hardcover book ship separately.
-Worth knowing: your membership will renew at the then-current list price after year one – the Standard tier renews at $99, so factor that in when you’re comparing the introductory price to the discount based on current list.
+Note: the Standard tier renews at $99 after year one.

 Is there a free stock tip or trial?